 ✓ Be respectful of your neighbour's Boulevard Garden.
 Don't take produce or plants that aren't yours, don't leave garbage behind, and don't let your pet damage their garden.

-Find out the requirements for your garden site and register your garden
+Find out the requirements for your garden site

 Different public spaces have different requirements.
 Refer to the diagram and information below to find out the specific requirements for your garden site.